hypochoco/SteamRave-Cells-Exhibit/README.md

 ## Notes

 - Daniel and I are using Windows.
 We're not sure how everything else works on Mac, so you may have to figure that out.
+- For Mac, Daniel Shiffman has a good library with good documentation on his [website](https://shiffman.net/p5/kinect/)
 - To run the program, you can just clone (or download the file) anywhere on your computer and double-click to run it.
 The processing application folder does not need to be in the same folder.

 ## Installing Kinect Software (Windows)